 \subsection{Scalability Analysis}

-In the scalability analysis, we consider a general two--qudit system of dimension $d$, for which the density matrix has one identity component parameter, $2(d^2-1)$ parameters for local Bloch vector components, and $(d^2-1)^2$ parameters for the full correlation tensor.
-Under local unitary transformations, the correlation tensor can be reduced to canonical form with only $d^2-1$ independent elements instead of $(d^2-1)^2$.
-This gives $1 + 3(d^2-1)$ independent real parameters in canonical form.

-Regarding measurement requirements, the traditional QST method for a two--qubit system requires O($d^4$) measurements, which generalizes to O($4^n$) measurements for $n$ qubits (where $d = 2^{n/2}$)—scaling exponentially with system size.
-For comparison, our MCE method requires O($d^2-1$) measurements for full invariant characterization.
-This gives approximately O($2^n$) measurements for $n$ qubits.
-This is a significant difference: while our method still has exponential scaling in system size, it reduces the base of the exponent from 4 to 2, a significant reduction in the constant factor that makes the method viable for near-term quantum systems of moderate size.
-Generalizing those observations to multipartite systems, standard QST scales as O($d^{2k}$) for $k$ qudits, while a hierarchical extension of our method would require O($k^2 \cdot (d^2-1)^2$) for pairwise correlations.
+In the scalability analysis, we examine a general two-qudit system of dimension $d$, for which the density matrix comprises one identity component parameter, $2(d^2-1)$ parameters for local Bloch vector components, and $(d^2-1)^2$ parameters for the full correlation tensor.
+Under local unitary transformations, the correlation tensor can be reduced to canonical form with only $d^2-1$ independent elements instead of $(d^2-1)^2$, yielding $1 + 3(d^2-1)$ independent real parameters in canonical form.
+Regarding measurement requirements, traditional QST for a two-qudit system requires O($d^4$) measurements, which generalizes to O($4^n$) measurements for $n$ qubits (where $d = 2^{n/2}$)—scaling exponentially with system size.
+In contrast, our MCE method requires only O($d^2-1$) measurements for full invariant characterization, approximately O($2^n$) measurements for $n$ qubits.
+This represents a significant efficiency improvement: while our method still exhibits exponential scaling with system size, it reduces the exponent's base from 4 to 2, substantially decreasing the constant factor and making the approach viable for near-term quantum systems of moderate size.
+When generalizing to multipartite systems, standard QST scales as O($d^{2k}$) for $k$ qudits, while a hierarchical extension of our method would require only O($k^2(d^2-1)^2$) measurements for pairwise correlations.

 Practically, multicopy measurements introduce certain implementation overhead that must be considered when evaluating overall efficiency.
-These measurements involve a circuit depth overhead on the order of $O(\log d)$, while the number of gates is increased by $O(d^2\log d)$ per measurement and error accumulation is heightened by approximately $O(d^2 \log d)$ times the single--gate error rate.
-As such, more advanced error mitigation methods and more efficient circuit designs for larger systems will be essential to fully realize the theoretical advantages of our approach as system sizes increase beyond the capabilities demonstrated in this work.
+These measurements involve a circuit depth overhead on the order of $O(\log d)$, while the number of gates increases by $O(d^2\log d)$ per measurement, and error accumulation is heightened by approximately $O(d^2 \log d)$ times the single-gate error rate.
+Consequently, more advanced error mitigation methods and more efficient circuit designs for larger systems will be essential to fully realize the theoretical advantages of our approach as system sizes increase beyond the capabilities demonstrated in this work.